 ADHD is a brain problem, Doesn’t it make sense to focus directly on the problem?

-Call us at the Center for Brain Training at 561-744-7616 for our Jupiter office or 561-206-2706 for our Boca Raton office to learn more about how neurofeedback can help you or your family.
+Call us at the Center for Brain Training at 561-744-7616 for our Jupiter office to learn more about how neurofeedback can help you or your family.